LyxiaW/ISMB/about.md

 ## Why Learn With Us?

-- Friendly, personalized learning environment
+- Friendly, personalized and engaging learning environment catered towards you
-- All rounded music education
+- All rounded and holistic music education
+- Results-driven through clear goals and communication follow-up
+- All styles of music taught from Bach and Mozart to Jazz and Pop songs
 - Half-yearly recitals/ concerts
 - 100% Exam Pass Rates
 - Winner of Waverly Brights & Best Local Business Awards 2018